Speech Therapy For Cleft Lip And Cleft Palate

 - Establishing oral pressure techniques

-If your child has a cleft lip or cleft palate, it’s a good idea to book an appointment with District Speech as soon as possible.
+If your child has a cleft lip or cleft palate, it’s a good idea to book a speech therapy evaluation with District Speech as soon as possible.

 The younger your child can begin speech therapy, the greater their chances of success are.
 This is because older children have had more time to establish their bad habits, which makes it more difficult to break them.